nikouu/Living-dex-pokesprite-spritesheet/README.md

 using var reader = new TarReader(unzippedStream);
 ```

 However, this pattern can't be used everywhere.
-For instance when using the `Graphic` object to manipulate a `Bitmap` object, the `Graphic` needs to be disposed before the changes occur in the `Bitmap` (I think..).
+For instance when using the `Graphics` object to manipulate a `Bitmap` object, the `Graphics` needs to be disposed before the changes occur in the `Bitmap` (I think..).
 Meaning there is a piece of code here that uses both styles of `using`:

 ```csharp
 using var imageStream = new MemoryStream(item.Image);